dojot/dojot/api-gateway/kong/examples/README.md

 ### Roles settings

-In Roles on the right sidebar:
+In Roles on the left sidebar:

 - Create a new Role with the name 'user'